 13. A luxury trip to Egypt will be expensive

 That is not always the case!
 Great food and fun attractions are surprisingly affordable in Egypt, so your budget may not be as thin as you think it is.
-Check out our many guided tours of Egypt to find the perfect getaway for you!
+Check out our many Egypt tour packages to find the perfect getaway for you!

 Come Explore the Best of Egypt Your Way!